alanwongc/qualtrics-project/README.md

 # qualtrics-project

 This script will download responses from a qualtrics survey and input them into a Google Sheet.
-I chose python for this project as it is modern and versatile language with many useful libraries written for it.
+I chose python for this project as it is a modern and versatile language with many useful libraries written for it.

 ### Installing